She-Hulk: "World War Hulk"

-Jennifer returns to the law firm to work on suing Tony Stark for stealing her powers.
+During the 2007 "World War Hulk" storyline, a re-powered She-Hulk assists in the evacuation of Manhattan.
+She tries to reason with the Hulk, but is unsuccessful.
+Following these events, Jennifer returns to the law firm to work on suing Tony Stark for stealing her powers.
 She is subpoenaed to give a testimony in a case in which Mallory Book is trying to prove that the Leader's criminal acts are the result of a shift of personality induced by his mutation, and an addiction to his gamma irradiated powers, and that he thus cannot be held accountable for his actions.
-During her testimony, Jennifer realizes that she herself is "addicted" to being She-Hulk; Mallory forces her to admit that she has had a long list of sexual partners as She-Hulk.
-After the testimony, Pug appears and the two spend an evening together as friends, which cheers her up.
-She confronts Mallory the next day and tells her that she will put a stop to her Leader case.
-However, it is revealed that the Leader has been acquitted of his crimes.
+Despite this, the Leader is later acquitted of his crimes.